kevinjohnkiely/luna-pottery/README.md

 # UX (User Experience)

 ## Target Audience
 The target audience for this application are lovers of arts and crafts, in particular people who love ceramics and pottery.
 This target persona will also engage with the application by providing feedback on the ceramic products on offer.
 This audience may also include those who wish to learn how to create their own pottery by way of the pottery classes that can be booked using the web storefront.
+These requirements informed the UX strategy for the application, thus needing to display the 2 options of either buying pottery or taking classes clearly on the homepage.
+This is seen in both the wireframes and final design of the app, with respect to the landing/home page of the site.

 ## User Stories
 There are 2 classifications of user that can use this site, the Customer and the Administrator.
 The Customer can carry out all expected tasks of a modern web storefront such as purchashing, adding items to cart, reviewing items and placing them on a wishlist.
 The Administrator is concerned with adding the store products to the store, with all the required details and data.
+The Admin may also edit or delete the products.
+The user stories for both user classes are as follows:

+### User Stories for Admin User

++ [[#18](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/18)] Add A Product: The Admin user can use the front end form to add a new product with all relevant product details.
++ [[#19](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/19)] Edit A Product: The Admin user can navigate to the individual product page [[#2](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/2)], and click on the Edit button to be directed to a form page where updating can be completed
++ [[#20](https://github.com/kevinjohnkiely/luna-pottery-project-5/issues/20)] Delete A Product: The Admin user can follow same path as previous user story, and choose to click the Delete button.
+A modal popup appears to confirm that the deletion of the product will take place.

 ## Wireframes
 The following images show wireframes of the 2 primary designs of the application.
 These wireframes were created using Balsamiq Wireframes.